AadityaDeshpande/RaspberryPi/README.md

 # RaspberryPi
-these are some of the codes for Raspberry pi
+these are some of the codes for Raspberry pi Programming